aymericbeaumet/run/docs/user-guide/modes.md

 mode = "sequential"
 ```

-The commands are executed sequentially.
-Any command running will block the following commands execution.
-This is the default mode and should be omitted from your Runfile or the CLI arguments

 ## Parallel

+The commands are executed in parallel.
+No command execution will be blocked.

 ```bash
 $ run -m parallel